 Visit the Caribbean Studies Program Photo Gallery

-For over 25 years students from Southern Miss and institutions around the nation have been studying abroad on this Southern Miss original program.
-From 28 December, 2013 to 12 January, 2014, students on The Caribbean Studies Program will spend two weeks in Jamaica, earn 4 credit hours, and bring in the new year in the Caribbean!
+For over 26 years students from Southern Miss and institutions around the nation have been studying abroad on this Southern Miss original program.
+From 10 May - 24 May 2014 (tentative) students on The Caribbean Studies Program will spend two weeks in Jamaica, earn 4 credit hours.
 The Program is based in Montego Bay, Jamaica, at El Greco Resort with a relaxing ocean front view just ten minutes walking distance outside of the city.
 Students will call El Greco home for the majority of the program, but will also experience day and overnight excursions to the cities of Ocho Rios and Kingston, Jamaica.